robtar94/java-backend-developer/README.md

-# Appointment Booking APP Project
+# Appointment Booking App Project

 This project was initialy created during an internal training organized by my employer.